Configurations & SettingsVisibility & SEO

 • Enterprise-only roadmap items visible to Enterprise Tier customers

-• Region-specific posts visible to EU Customers
+• Region-specific boards visible to EU Customers

 How SEO and Visibility Work Together